AchrafKassioui/Learning-iOS-Dev/README.md

 I find the "continue" keyword in the line using `guard` very confusing.
 In fact, `continue` doesn't mean that the code continues executing.
 It means that the immediately following code will NOT be executed, and the next iteration will be evaluated instead.
 In this case, the next iteration is the next `touch` in `touches`.

 `continue` should be "skip" or "next".
 It skips any code below the guard statement and within the scope.
+Note that the compiler will allow `continue` only inside a loop.

 ## Required reason API